 This course focuses on reading, interpreting, contextualizing, rehearsing & staging a German play.
-In the process of the course, students become familiar with the different steps of a theater production - from read-through to techrun & dress rehearsal to actual performances.
-They take on various responsibilities that go along with any theater production, such as playbills, programs, costumes, set, sound & lights, dramaturgy, etc. [Plays staged to date: Die Physiker by Dürrenmatt (2010), Drakul(j)a by Boran (2012), Hochwasser by Grass (2015), Woyzeck by Büchner (2016), Der Komet by Iffland (2019).]
+In the process of the course, students become familiar with the different steps of a theater production - from read-through to tech-run & dress rehearsal to actual performances.
+They take on various responsibilities that go along with any theater production, such as playbills, programs, costumes, set, sound & lights, dramaturgy, etc. [For links to plays staged to date, see last section of E. Boran's website.]